 First year fellows attend weekly continuity clinics for 6 months at a time at each primary hospital.
 Both BWH and MGH offer a mixture of general nephrology and transplant clinic opportunities, as well as sub-specialty clinics such as onco-nephrology or vasculitis clinics to which fellows can be assigned.
 As second years, fellows often choose to continue in their same continuity clinic at their identified academic home, although fellows can also explore new clinic experiences in second year and beyond.

 Overnights at BWH and MGH are covered by a night float fellow Sunday through Thursday nights from 8pm-6am.
 A short call fellow remains in each hospital until 8pm for any late day consults or dialysis needs.
 Fridays and Saturdays are “long call” days covered by a first year fellow at each hospital until the next morning.

 Night Float duties are covered primarily by second year fellows one week at a time for four weeks each over the course of the year.
 One night float fellow covers both BWH and MGH with the VA fellow and the attendings on the respective services available in the event of simultaneous needs at both hospitals.
 First years do one week of Night Float each during first year.
-There is no Night Float the weeks of ASN Kidney Week, Thanksgiving, Christmas, New Year’s and the In-Training Exam.
-All calls those weeks are covered as “long call” by an assigned first year fellow each night at each hospital.
+There is limited Night Float the weeks of ASN Kidney Week, Thanksgiving, Christmas, New Year’s and the In-Training Exam with most nights those weeks covered as “long call” by an assigned first year fellow each night at each hospital.